Charlie Elliott Wildlife Center Summer Camps

 About

-Charlie Elliott Wildlife Center Summer Camps include activities such as archery, wildlife identification, fishing, canoeing, snorkeling in a mountain creek, caving for endemic salamanders and bats, and visiting a fish hatchery.
-Campers take part in team challenges, outdoor exploration, hands-on activities, play, crafts, live animal encounters, games, and a fishing tournament.
-Some sessions also include shooting activities, learning the basic rules of gun safety, proper handling of rifles, shotguns, and archery equipment, and safely cleaning, maintaining, and storing firearms, as well as learning about Georgia’s game animals, basic wildlife biology and behavior, hunter safety practices, hunting methods, firearms handling, and game processing and preparation for the table.
+Charlie Elliott Wildlife Center Summer Camps offers day and overnight sessions that include activities such as archery, wildlife identification, fishing, canoeing, play, crafts, live animal encounters, games, team challenges, shooting activities, and a fishing tournament.
+Campers in different sessions may also take part in snorkeling in a mountain creek, discussing black bear research, visiting a fish hatchery, caving for endemic salamanders and bats, and learning about Georgia’s game animals, wildlife, fish habitats, biology, and conservation.
+Some camps include learning basic rules of gun safety, handling rifles, shotguns, and archery equipment, and cleaning, maintaining, and storing firearms, as well as hunter safety practices, hunting methods, game processing, and game preparation for the table.

 • Ages: 6–16 years old

-Thanks to a grant from The Environmental Resources Network, the cost of Adventures in Conservation Education (ACE) camp is $200 per person.
+The Communications, Education and Outreach Section’s goals for these programs are to provide consistent and sound messaging to the public about wildlife, promote hunter education and shooting sports opportunities, and provide critical training to new and current staff.
+Thanks to a grant from The Environmental Resources Network, the cost of the Adventures in Conservation Education (ACE) camp is $200 per person.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.